inspircd/docs/docs/faq/index.md

 - [Atheme](https://atheme.github.io/atheme.html)

-### Why don't I have channel privileges even though i'm a server operator?
+### Why don't I have channel privileges even though I'm a server operator?

 Server operators do not automatically get channel privileges by default.
 You can change this by: